 Is an advance reservation required?

-What parts of the Science Center are closed?
+What parts of the Science Center are currently closed?

-Discovery Rooms for our younger visitors and portions of Creative World, including the Earthquake Simulator, are currently closed.
-The High-Wire Bike and Climbing wall are also temporarily closed.
+Portions of Creative World, including the Earthquake Simulator, are currently closed.
+The High-Wire Bike, climbing wall, Tess, and World of Life Discovery Room are also temporarily closed.